* This is the Professional Version. *

 Spasmodic dysphonia consists of a strained, hoarse, or creaky voice due to focal dystonia of the laryngeal muscles.

-Cervical dystonia is involuntary tonic contractions or intermittent spasms of neck muscles (see Cervical Dystonia).
+Cervical dystonia manifests with involuntary tonic contractions or intermittent spasms of neck muscles.

-These focal dystonias affect ≥ 2 contiguous body parts.
+These dystonias affect ≥ 2 contiguous body parts.

 Meige syndrome (blepharospasm plus oromandibular dystonia) consists of involuntary blinking, jaw grinding, and grimacing, usually beginning during late adulthood.
 It must be distinguished from the buccal-lingual-facial chorea of tardive dyskinesia and tardive dystonia (a variant of tardive dyskinesia).